jonitt/api-photo-view/README.md

-A small assignment.
-Program to show pictures from an api
+A program to show photos from an api.

+To run locally, run "npm start" in the app's folder.
+Then navigate to "localhost:3000/" to use the app.